Imagine that you’ve finished collecting survey responses from the questionnaire you sent out last week.

 Or it can give us the following pie chart:

-To view a pie or donut chart from a question, simply follow the same steps as you would
+To view a pie or donut chart from a question, simply follow the same steps as you would to view a bar chart, but now click on one of the following two diagrams:

 A line graph is made up of points that correspond to a particular value of an answer option with lines that connect each value.
 An area graph is simply a line graph where the area beneath it is shaded.
 Both of these graphs are relatively less popular options but can still be valuable when used under the right circumstances.